-The Grant Memorial Gold Dollar was issued to mark the 100th anniversary of Ulysses S. Grant’s birth and to raise funds for the construction of memorial buildings in Ohio.
+The Grant Memorial Gold Dollar (Buy on eBay) was issued to mark the 100th anniversary of Ulysses S. Grant’s birth and to raise funds for the construction of memorial buildings in Ohio.
 The same set of obverse and reverse designs would also be used for the Grant Memorial Half Dollar, issued under the same authorization.

 The obverse features a right facing portrait of Ulysses S. Grant, based on a Matthew Brady photograph.
 Inscriptions include “United States of America”, “One Dollar”, “Ulysses S. Grant”, and the centennial dates “1822” and “1922”.
 Half the mintage of gold dollars was struck with a star appearing above “Grant”, a tactic intended to increase sales.